Gianian Bunga: History

 Portrait of Bhai Sant Singh Giani of the Burj Gianian.

+It was an influential Sikh traditional school in Amritsar that was associated with hereditary gianis.
+The Gianian Bunga was associated with the Giani Sampardai and claimed its lineage from Bhai Mani Singh.
+After Bhai Mani Singh, the lineage continues with Gurbakhsh Singh to Surat Singh and then Sant Singh.
 During the Post-Gurudom period the Giani Samparda was possibly the most influential Samparda to exist, and this hold over Sikhism and Sikhs continued till the torture and subsequent death of Giani Gurmukh Singh at the hand of Hira Singh Dogra.

 The ownership of the various Bungas, Burjs, or Sarais, was personal or community-based, this one was private property.
 They were centers of learning, places for religious and socio-political discourse, and also provided residential accommodation for pilgrims.
 Bunga Shahbadian of Karam Singh Nirmala was among the earliest structures built.
 This was the place where Giani Soorat Singh first arrived and stayed to serve as the head Granthi and manager of the Golden Temple.
 During the Misl era, Giani Soorat Singh commanded the moral authority of all Misls and all twelve Misls respected him and presented him with gifts and some Jagirs when needing spiritual support, the main Jagir was presented at Kalowal.
 Giani Soorat Singh was known for being the first in the lineage to be from the Giani family, who ruled over the Giani Samparda.
 Maharaja Ranjit Singh was a student of his, and so was his father, Maha Singh.
 Most Misl rulers sent their first-in-line to the throne to the Burj Gianian for religious studies, even three successive Jathedars of the Akal Takht, Phula Singh, Hanuman Singh and Prehlad Singh, had been sent to the Burj Gianian.

 The site was built in 1778 by Giani Soorat Singh, it was two storied with a large embroidered rooftop and had a 50-roomed accommodation of 1,200 square yards with an underground path to the Katha-Wala Bunga and the Jhanda Bunga, the underground tunnels were known as ‘Sarad Khana’, as the Gianis had to make a speech each day at the Katha-Wala Bunga 45 minutes after midday; only the head Giani was allowed to make a speech.
 It also had a well next to it which was blessed by Guru Amar Das, along with underground rooms.

 Giani Gurmukh Singh, watercolor by a Company artist, Punjab.